Choosing the Best Organic Mattress

 Beyond certifications, criteria for green, natural, and organic mattresses vary by specific mattress type.
-This section will look at green standards for for foam, innerspring, hybrid, and latex mattress models.
+This section will look at green standards for hybrid, latex, foam, and innerspring mattresses.

-Foam: The term ‘foam’ mattress can refer to two different mattress materials:
+The term ‘foam mattress’ can refer to two different mattress materials:

 - Standard Polyurethane foam, or ‘polyfoam,’ which has not been treated with chemicals for added softness and temperature response.
 This material is often found in base support core layers, but may also make up the comfort layer as well.
 Polyfoam mattresses tend to be low-priced and have below-average lifespans.